jessonfoo/p001/week_1/9_get_to_know_your_group/readme.md

 * link to your [USERNAME].github.io site
 * link to your wireframe html page

-Once you receive someone's work, take a moment to [review](https://github.com/Devbootcamp/phase_0_handbook/blob/master/coding_references/review.md) it and leave comments as issues on their repositories.
+Once you receive someone's repository link, take a moment to review your accountability member's reflections in their various challenges.
+Then leave feedback for them using the instructions on ["How to Create an Issue"](https://github.com/Devbootcamp/phase_0_handbook/blob/master/coding_references/review.md).